 My flights from Bangkok to New York were on Korean Air.
-The first flight, from BKK to ICN was on a 777-300ER.
-The flight from ICN to JFK was on a A380.
+The flight from BKK to ICN, KE 658, was a 777-300ER.
+The flight from ICN to JFK was a A380.
 Because the business class seats on these two planes are the same and the service is very similar, the detailed review is presented in the A380 ICN to JFK post.

 The Korean Airlines check-in counter at Suvarnabhumi Airport is located at N. At check-in the agent provided a pass to use the Premium (Priority) Lane through security and passport control.
 The security and immigration processes are the same as for non-premium lanes but lines are shorter.

 According to SeatGuru, these seats are 20.6 inches wide and have 74 inches of pitch.
 They recline to a full flat position.
-The configuration of 2-3-2 is far from all aisle access.
-On this flight, the load in business class was light.
+The configuration of 2-3-2 is far from ideal, but on this flight, the load in business class was light.
 The middle seat beside me was unoccupied.

 A nice feature of the seat is the way the tray table deploys from the console between the seats.
 There is no need to remove anything from the console to remove and set up the tray table.

-Another great thing about Korean Air is that almost all of its long-haul flights within Asia have first class cabins.
-That means on flights from/to many destinations in Asia, if booking a first class award ticket (or heaven forbid a paid one) passengers from the US get two first class flights instead of one flight in first class and one in business class.
+Another great thing about Korean Air is that almost all of its long-haul flights within Asia have first-class cabins.
+That means on flights from/to many destinations in Asia, if booking a first class award ticket (or heaven forbid a paid one) passengers from the U. S. get two flights in first class instead of one in first class and one in business class.